-James is the environment editor of BBC Wildlife Magazine.
-He covers a wide range of issues including wildlife conservation and travel, and has written about the challenges facing our wildest places across five continents and all over Britain.
+James is an environmental journalist covering a wide range of issues including wildlife conservation and travel, and has written about the challenges facing our wildest places across five continents and all over Britain.
 He is the author of Travel Writing: The Insider's Guide published by Robert Hale in 2014, and is currently working on a book on Britain’s 100 greatest wildlife experiences to be published next year.

-Before joining BBC Wildlife he worked and travelled extensively in South America where he managed a cloud forest reserve in Ecuador and later worked on a project to reintroduce an orphaned Andean bear cub into the wild.
+He has worked and travelled extensively in South America where he managed a cloud forest reserve in Ecuador and later worked on a project to reintroduce an orphaned Andean bear cub into the wild..

 Louise is a multi award-winning journalist and regular Guardian contributor.
 She has reported for The Times, Sunday Times, Sunday Telegraph and Newsweek magazine, and writes on rural affairs and environmental issues for BBC Countryfile, BBC Wildlife, Coast and the Sainsbury’s Magazine.

 Her nature/activity travel journalism has seen her hiking the Bowland fells in search of hares and hen harriers, kayaking in the outer Hebrides amid seals and terns, and crawling along a Shetland loch in pursuit of a hungry otter.